Cowboy Bebop (2021 TV series): Critical response

-The performances of the cast received particular praise.
+The performances of the cast received praise.
 Naaha described the cast as the "only saving grace" of the series in an otherwise critical review.
 Francisco stated, "If there's a high mark the show hits, it's the fact that its all-star main cast was successfully assembled to begin with."
 Shirley Li of The Atlantic wrote, "The trio of protagonists aboard the Bebop have an electric chemistry: The actor John Cho embodies Spike's swagger, Mustafa Shakir captures Jet's stoicism, and Daniella Pineda suffuses Faye with endearing candor."
 GameSpots Mason Downey wrote, "absolutely everyone feels perfectly cast".

 Audience reaction

 The cancellation of the series garnered mixed reactions from fans.
 However, this also prompted a petition called "Save the live action Cowboy Bebop", with author Wesley Chu tweeting a link after comparing the show to Firefly.
-The petition gained over 150,000 signatures including Steve Blum, the English voice actor for Spike in the anime, who has been very supportive of the live action and cast.
+The petition gained over 150,000 signatures including Steve Blum, the English voice actor for Spike in the anime.